Intellectual property: Morality

 According to Article 27 of the Universal Declaration of Human Rights, "everyone has the right to the protection of the moral and material interests resulting from any scientific, literary or artistic production of which he is the author".
-Although the relationship between intellectual property and human rights is a complex one, there are moral arguments for intellectual property.
+Although the relationship between intellectual property and human rights is complex, there are moral arguments for intellectual property.
 The arguments that justify intellectual property fall into three major categories.
 Personality theorists believe intellectual property is an extension of an individual.
 Utilitarians believe that intellectual property stimulates social progress and pushes people to further innovation.
 Lockeans argue that intellectual property is justified based on deservedness and hard work.
 Various moral justifications for private property can be used to argue in favor of the morality of intellectual property, such as: